-Telemetry systems must normally operate within the frequency bands designated for their use in the Table of Frequency Allocations.
-With sufficient justification, use of other bands may at times be permitted, but the certification process is much more difficult.
-If certification is granted on a noninterference basis to incumbent users, the local frequency manager is often unable to grant assignments because of interference to incumbent users.
+As stated before, telemetry systems must normally operate within the frequency bands designated for their use in the Table of Frequency Allocations.
+With sufficient justification, use of other bands may at times be permitted, but the certification process is much more difficult, and the outcome is uncertain.
+Even if certification is granted on a noninterference basis to other users, the frequency manager is often unable to grant assignments because of local users who will get interference.